Yandrik/embedded-iconoir/README.md

 `embedded-iconoir` is a library that allows you to use [Iconoir](https://github.com/iconoir-icons/iconoir) on embedded devices , using Rust and the [`embedded-graphics` library](https://github.com/embedded-graphics/embedded-graphics).

+It was initially written to be used in the [Kolibri embedded GUI framework](https://github.com/Yandrik/kolibri).

 ## How many Icons?
 All the over 1300 icons offered by [Iconoir](https://github.com/iconoir-icons/iconoir) are also supported in this library.
 They are ordered by categories, so if you need a preview look at [the Iconoir Website](https://iconoir.com)